Pumpkin pie in a crispy and fluffy waffle – a yummy fall breakfast treat.

 Tomorrow, while you are eating your Sunday breakfast, I will be running 13.1 miles.
 For fun, I suppose, since I am certainly not running to win.
 While I’m running I will be thinking about how I could have slept in.
 Or maybe I’ll be thinking about these waffles.

 I’m running the Detroit Women’s Half Marathon.
 Training didn’t go as well as I had hoped.
 We got a dog, I worked too much, it was hot, the pool was nice.
 I’m nervous.
-I’m excited, my shin hurts, i didn’t train nearly enough, blah, blah, blah I don’t want to talk about.
+I’m excited, my shin hurts, i didn’t train nearly enough, blah, blah, blah I don’t want to talk about it.
 So if you don’t hear about my half marathon ever again don’t take it personally.

 Since it will officially be Fall tomorrow (yay!)
 I’m going all pumpkin on you.
 Vegan pumpkin pie waffles.